jpountz/jpountz.github.io/_posts/2025-05-12-analysis-of-Search-Benchmark-the-Game.markdown

  - The `COUNT` collection type is not that useful in practice.
 I imagine that it was initially introduced as a way to benchmark exhaustive query evaluation when scores are disabled, something that happens in the real world when computing facets for a query, e.g. counts per category on an e-commerce catalog.
 But some engines now have `COUNT`-specific optimizations that would not apply to more general faceting.

 ## Interesting queries and optimizations

+### WAND and MAXSCORE

+To have a chance of performing well with the `TOP_*` collection types, engines have no choice but to support dynamic pruning and skip evaluating documents whose score would have no chance of making it to the final top hits.
+Tantivy and PISA implement block-max WAND while Lucene implements block-max MAXSCORE, two state-of-the-art for dynamic pruning.

 ### Term query on a stop word (`the`) and `TOP_*` collection types